MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 Now, when you check the remotes (`git remote -v`), it should list both the `origin`, and `upstream` repositories.
-If we wanted to pull changes from the original repo, we could do `git pull upstream branch_name`
+If we wanted to pull changes from the original repo, we could do `git pull upstream branch_name`.

 ```{image} ../fig/github_workflows/github_remotes.svg
 :align: center
 ```

-Next type
+Next, type:

 ````{tab-set-code}